isc-projects/stork/doc/user/man/stork-server.8.rst

    $ stork-server

-You can also specify the database host, port, and user:
+You can also specify custom database connection options, e.g., host, port, and user:

 .. code-block:: bash

    $ stork-server --db-host=localhost --db-port=5432 --db-user=stork

-To listen on a different port and host, run the following command:
+To listen on non-default port and host, run the following command:

 .. code-block:: bash